feross/simple-peer/README.md

 ## error codes

 To make debugging and logging errors easier, `Error` objects have an attached error code.
-The `err.code` will indicate the origin of the failure and `err.message` will share further details on what went wrong.
+The `err.code` property will indicate the origin of the failure and `err.message` will share further details on what went wrong.

-### err.code = ERR_CREATE_OFFER
+- `ERR_WEBRTC_SUPPORT` - The failure occurred in the webRTC support check
 - `ERR_CREATE_OFFER` - The failure occurred in the createOffer function
 - `ERR_CREATE_ANSWER` - The failure occurred in the createAnswer function
 - `ERR_SET_LOCAL_DESCRIPTION` - The failure occurred in the setLocalDescription function